The Geometry behind the Glass Transition and Frictional Jamming in Systems of Two-Dimensional Hard Disks: Neighborhood Structure

 The results become more interesting when examining intermediate to high values of $\phi$.
 Note there are discontinuities in the slope of $P_{\phi}(q)$ at specific values of $q$.
 The $q$ values correspond to those of a regular $n$-gon --- $q_{\mathrm{r}}(n)$ in Eq.~\eqref{eq:nast} --- as is illustrated using the vertical black lines in Fig.~\ref{fig:pdfs}.
 This is \textit{not} a profound result and can be easily explained as follows.
 Any polygon with a number of sides less or equal to say $5$ can only contribute to $P_{\phi}(q)$ for $q \le q_{\mathrm{r}}(5)$.
 However, there are also hexagonal, heptagonal,~\textit{etc.}~neighborhoods that appear pentagonal, but for which $q \gtrsim q_{\mathrm{r}}(5)$.
 As it is statistically unlikely to have regular pentagons in the sample, this gives rise to a dip in $P_{\phi}(q)$ and an associated slope discontinuity.

 Comparing the high-$\phi$ PDFs for the three $R$ values, I observe that the monodisperse ($R=1$) system convincingly crystallizes.
 The PDF has a single peak which is close to $q_{\mathrm{r}}(6)$, as expected.
 For lower values of $R$, there remains a sizable fraction of pentagons and there can also be a significant number of heptagons, when $R$ is sufficiently small.
 I refer to Appendix~\ref{sec:frac} for additional details on the fraction of pseudo-polygons.
 For systems with $R^{-1} \gtrsim 1.4$, I consistently find that the two peaks in the ranges $(q_{\mathrm{r}}(4),q_{\mathrm{r}}(5)]$ and $(q_{\mathrm{r}}(5),q_{\mathrm{r}}(6)]$ are comparable in height.
-However, there is a slight abundance of pseudo-pentagons, see Appendix~\ref{sec:frac}.
+However, there is a slight abundance of pseudo-pentagons, also see Appendix~\ref{sec:frac}.
 This means that the disk configurations are not crystalline.

-The features of the $P_{\phi}(q)$ will be further analyzed in Section~\ref{sec:relation}.
+The features of the $P_{\phi}(q)$ will be further analyzed in Section~\ref{sec:relation}, where we will connect them to $\psi_{6}$.
 However, before turning to dynamics in Section~\ref{sec:dyna}, I will first consider the mean value of $q$ that can be obtained from $P_{\phi}(q)$ by taking the first mode of the distribution.
 Let this be denoted by $\bar{q}$ and its associated generalized number of edges by $n_{\bar{q}}$.
 The latter is shown as a function of $\phi$ in Fig.~\ref{fig:pdfs}d for all values of $R$ considered.
 The curves are generally smooth within the error.
 There is no apparent gap or discontinuity for those systems that are known to undergo a phase transition.
-This is because I worked in the constant area, particle, and temperature ensemble.
+This is because I worked in the canonical ensemble and used a limited number of particles.
 There appears to be a change in slope close to where the system is expected to crystallize (for $R \lesssim 1$), but I did not investigate this further.
 The generalized number of edges $n_{\bar{q}}$ is an increasing function of $\phi$ for $\phi \lesssim 0.76$.
 For greater area fractions, I find a single, well-defined maximum, beyond which $n_{\bar{q}}$ decreases rapidly.
 I will use this feature, as well as the intersection points with $n_{\bar{q}} = 5.5$, see inset to Fig.~\ref{fig:pdfs}d, in preparing a $R$-$\phi$ state diagram in Section~\ref{sec:diagram}.